A consistent mixed-dimensional coupling approach for 1D Cosserat beams and 2D surfaces in 3D space: Problem formulation

 \subsection{Positional \btssc (\btsstrans)}

 In this section, three different variants of the \btsstrans coupling constraints are presented.
 They will be compared with each other in more detail in \Cref{sec:examples}.
-The first presented variant is consistent with the kinematic relations between beam centerline and solid surface.
+The first presented variant in \Cref{sec:variants_consisent} is consistent with the kinematic relations between beam centerline and surface.
 The resulting coupling terms contain the surface normal vector, \ie the coupling terms become non-linear.
 Furthermore, the second derivative of the surface normal vector is required for a consistent linearization of the problem in tangent-based nonlinear solution schemes (such as the \nr algorithm).
-To avoid this computationally expensive linearization, two additional variants to formulate the positional coupling constraints, commonly used in classical \sutsu mesh tying problems \cite{Puso2004}, will be investigated.
+To avoid this computationally expensive linearization in each iteration of the nonlinear solution scheme, two additional variants to formulate the positional coupling constraints will be investigated, \cf\Cref{sec:variants_ref,sec:variants_disp}.
+These variants are also commonly used in classical \sutsu mesh tying problems \cite{Puso2004}.
 Both of them do not require an evaluation of the current surface normal vector or its derivatives, and the resulting coupling operators only depend on the reference configuration, \ie they are constant.
 The different coupling variants are visualized in \Cref{fig:problem:trans}.